grafana/agent/docs/developer/release/3-update-version-in-code.md

 # Update Version in Code

-The codebase must be updated to reference the upcoming release tag whenever a new release is being made.
+The project must be updated to reference the upcoming release tag whenever a new release is being made.

 ## Release Version